When Declaring Bankruptcy – Can I travel overseas?

 Will I Ever Have the Capacity to Borrow Money Again Once I’m Bankrupt?

-After 5 years, two years after the 3 year bankruptcy period has ended, your credit file will be refreshed and clear again.
+After 5 years, two years after the 3 year bankruptcy period has ended, your credit file will be refreshed and clear once again.

 6. Will I Lose My Car When Declaring Bankruptcy?